microsoft/rag-experiment-accelerator/README.md

 ## Installation

-Two options are available, install locally or inside a development container.
+Two options are available, install locally or run a  development container.

 ### 1. Local install